vinnyvaleria/SIMRide/README.md

 -- | BOOKING: Choose to pay by cash or wallet
 -- | WALLET: Set up wallet for all users
--- | BACKEND: Find a datetime picker to allow datetime comparisons in database
+-- | BACKEND: Find a datetime picker to allow datetime comparisons in database -- | BOOKING: Filter - by area
+-- | BOOKING: Remove area from create a booking